 - to prevent incurring billing costs against subscription counts and

 This solution is meant to complement the official documentation on creating Infrastructure nodes in OpenShift 4.
 In addition there is a great OpenShift Commons video describing this whole process: OpenShift Commons: Everything about Infra nodes

 To resolve the first problem, all that is needed is a node label added to a particular node, set of nodes, or machines and machineset.
 Red Hat subscription vCPU counts omit any vCPU reported by a node labeled

 node-role.kubernetes.io/infra: "" and you will not be charged for these resources from Red Hat.
-Please see this KCS to confirm your vCPU reports correctly after applying the configuration changes in this article.
+Please see How to confirm infra nodes not included in subscription cost in OpenShift Cluster Manager? to confirm your vCPU reports correctly after applying the configuration changes in this article.